 Pre-IPO Offerings—These Scammers Are Not Your Friends

 For instance, in late December 2010, shortly after the Securities and Exchange Commission settled a civil action, federal prosecutors brought criminal charges against a self-employed securities trader who allegedly bilked more than 50 U.S. and foreign investors out of more than $9.6 million in a series of pre-IPO scams spanning an eight-year period.
-We are also aware of other potentially fraudulent schemes that have solicited potential victims by purporting to sell shares of Facebook.
+We were also aware of other potentially fraudulent schemes that solicited potential victims by purporting to sell shares of Facebook.

 Pre-IPO Speculation Always Risky, Can Be Illegal

 In general, offerings of securities must either be registered with the SEC or meet an exemption under the federal securities laws—otherwise the offering is not legal.
 "Pre-IPO" speculation involves buying unregistered shares in a private company before the initial public offering of securities—and it can range from risky deals to outright frauds.